- Madeeha Waheed, Oncology Pharmacist at Bupa, Medical Policy Team

 Antihistamines may also help to ease:

-Not everyone can take antihistamines.
-So talk to a pharmacist or GP if you’re taking these medicines for the first time.
-And read the patient information leaflet that comes with your medicine carefully.
+Not everyone can take antihistamines and the best allergy medicine for you will depend on your circumstances.
+Talk to a pharmacist or GP before you take these medicines for the first time.
+And read the patient information leaflet that comes with your medicine.

-If you’re pregnant or breastfeeding, it’s important to speak to your GP or pharmacist before taking an antihistamine.
+If you’re pregnant or breastfeeding, speak to your GP or pharmacist before you take an antihistamine.
 They can say whether it’s safe to take.
 Some antihistamines can affect your baby.

 Anaphylaxis

-Anaphylaxis can be very dangerous.
+Anaphylaxis can be life-threatening.
 So, get medical help straightaway if you have these symptoms.

 Antihistamines work by blocking the effects of a chemical called histamine.
 Histamine is made and released by your immune system to help protect you from infections.
 It makes small blood vessels more ‘leaky’ around an area of damaged tissue.
 This lets immune cells and fluid go into the damaged area to fight infection and heal the tissues.